davidmerfield/Tuuune/notes/To do.md

 - make filter weighted, instead of binary
 - Regenerates next results on like song?
 - try to find the song on Youtube and Soundcloud

+Rapid next-then previous should revert to point during song at which next was presed.